JichouP/obsidian-marp-plugin/README.md

 type: toggle
 default: on

-If on, the preview is automatically updated when the Markdown file is saved.
+If on, the preview will be updated automatically when the Markdown file is saved.

 ### Enable Open Preview in Split Tab

 type: toggle
 default: on

 Enables the ability to open previews in split tabs.
-When turned off, a new tab is created in the same split as the markdown file.
+If disabled, a new tab will be created in the same split as the markdown file.

 ### Theme Folder Location

 type: text
+default: `MarpTheme`

-Specify the relative path of the directory where the theme is saved.
+Specify the relative path to the directory where the theme is stored.
 By saving the css files in the specified directory, Marp can use a custom theme.

 **\*Obsidian must be restarted after adding css.**